-Published November 2018
+Published November 2020

 The overall health of the world economy will continue to play a major role in future demand for bisphenol A, as its derivatives’ major end-use markets include automotive, construction, and electrical/electronic applications.
 With more than half of the global demand, the Asian market will continue to expand.
-China’s market drives growth in demand and capacity in this region.
+Mainland China’s market drives growth in demand and capacity in this region.

-The global bisphenol A (BPA) industry is led by demand for polycarbonate resins, which accounted for nearly 64% of BPA demand in 2018.
+The global bisphenol A (BPA) industry is led by demand for polycarbonate resins, which accounted for nearly two-thirds of BPA demand in 2020.
 Polycarbonate demand is mostly driven by the electronics, construction, and automotive industries.
 Epoxy resins are the second-largest application for bisphenol A, consumed mainly in surface coatings; other uses include flame retardants, unsaturated polyester resins, polysulfone resins, polyetherimide resins, and polyarylate resins.

 The following pie chart shows world consumption of bisphenol A:

 There is a significant amount of controversy over the health effects of bisphenol A. The European Union and Canada have banned polycarbonate resins (which contain trace amounts of BPA) for baby bottles.
 Although there is no official ban in the United States, polycarbonate baby bottles have also been pulled from store shelves in response to consumer concerns about BPA health effects.
 For many years, research has shown BPA to be safe at current exposure levels.
 However, research continues to be conducted, because of the concern over potential endocrine disruption effects caused by exposure to BPA.